Active Student Registration & Student Records

 Registration and Enrollment

-All degree-seeking and non-degree-seeking graduate students must complete both the registration and ND Roll Call processes each semester to maintain active student status.
+All degree-seeking and non-degree-seeking graduate students must complete both the course registration and ND Roll Call processes each semester to maintain active student status.
 For specific registration and enrollment requirements, consult the Graduate School Bulletin of Information.

 Fall and Spring Terms: Students must complete ND Roll Call before the 6th class day to confirm their enrollment as an active student for the fall or spring semester.